 Parish: Capel

 Settlement: Five Oak Green

 Gross area (ha): 1.06

 Developable area (ha): 1.06

 Site type: Greenfield site adjacent to LBD

-Potential site use: Site has been assessed for development potential, notably for residential use.
+Potential site use: Site has been assessed for development potential, notably for

+residential use.

-Potential yield if residential: 32
+Potential yield if 32

-Issues to consider: Green Belt designation; AONB (1 component part); Landscape Sensitivity Study (PW9); Ecological interest; notable feature/designation; Heritage matters (adjacent listed building at Moat Farm); Highway matters (access); Land contamination (Unknown Filled Ground (medium));
+residential:

+Issues to consider: MGB;

+HLC Period: Boundary Lost 76-100%, Early 21st century;

+APA: Brickfields visible on Second Ed OS and possible

+associated cottages;

+ALC: GRADE 3, GRADE 2;

+LCA: Low Weald Farmland;

+Heritage: adjacent Listed Building at Moat Farm;

+Highway matters (access);

-Detertial relivieu relieu Potential railway noise; Adjacent to existing Limits to Built Development; ALC: Grade 2, Grade 3 The site consists of a managed parcel of land that is currently in fruit production.
+Land contamination (Unknown Filled Ground (medium)); Potential railway noise; Adjacent to existing Limits to Built Development Site Description: The site consists of a managed parcel of land that is currently in fruit production.
 There are no existing buildings on the site.
 The site is adjoined by residential properties and commercial use (part of Moat Farm) and the main railway line.
 The site has an open boundary along its road frontage and is largely open with the adjacent fruit farm.
 There are trees, hedges and fencing adjacent to the residential properties.
 There is a ditch adjacent to the frontage with the access road.
 The site is accessed from a road off Whested Road into Moat Farm, adjacent to a railway bridge.
 There is a lack of pavement along Whetsted Road and a lack of access to Moat Farm.
 There is a Public Right of Way adjacent to the west.
 The site is generally flat.
 The site is at a lower level than the access road to the west.
 Views of the site are private views from adjacent residential properties and the access road to Moat Farm mostly.
 There are views of the site from the main railway line.
-Unsuitable: see reason below Available Single ownership N/A Site scores a number of neutrals with some positives, let down by its heritage score in close proximity to three historic farmsteads and on land use and landscape scores, being the loss of a greenfield site part of a broader parcel that makes a very high contribution to the Green Belt.
-This site is considered unsuitable as a potential site allocation.
-There is a heritage and landscape concern, the site being in proximity to historic farmsteads and forming pat of the landscape setting of the settlement.
-There is also concern about the ability to provide an appropriate means of access to the site.
+Suitability: Unsuitable for allocation.
+There are concerns about the ability to provide an appropriate means of access to the site.
+There are also heritage and landscape concerns, the site being in proximity to historic farmsteads and forming part of the landscape setting of the settlement; and the release of land from the Green Belt which makes a very high contribution to the Green Belt in this location.
+Availability: Available Single ownership Achievability: N/A Sustainability Assessment: Site scores a number of neutrals with some positives, let down by its heritage score in close proximity to three historic farmsteads and on land use and landscape scores, being the loss of a greenfield site part of a broader parcel that makes a very high contribution to the Green Belt.
+Conclusion: This site is considered unsuitable as a potential site allocation.
+Reason: The site access constraints, along with heritage and landscape concerns, which raise concerns over the suitability of this site as an allocation.